hashicorp/terraform-provider-azurerm/website/docs/r/windows_function_app.html.markdown

 ~> **NOTE:** One of `storage_account_access_key` or `storage_uses_managed_identity` must be specified.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Linux Function App.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Windows Function App.

 ---